 Nov 17, 2018

-Sangameshwara temple, Yevor
+Sangameshwara Gudi, Yevor

 Venkatesh Bappargi, my friend from Wagangera messaged me on Whatsapp about his visit to Yevor Sangameshwara temple.
 He was on duty along with colleagues at Yevor, they took a break, rested at the temple and went around taking few pictures.
 Three things done- rest, deities' darshan and some pictures for memory.
 I'd to research little in Google Maps to get a proper understanding of the temple complex layout.